Ivy League allows senior athletes to play as grad students - WTMJ

 The Ivy League has had a a policy that only permitted undergraduate students to compete on athletic teams.
 Even when the NCAA granted an extra year of eligibility to all athletes in October because of the coronavirus, Ivy League competitors would have had to transfer to schools outside the conference to get their grad year.

-It’s unclear as to how many athletes will be able to take advantage of this new exemption as many grad schools have already had their applications due.
+It’s unclear as to how many athletes will be able to take advantage of this new exemption as many grad schools have already had their applications due and there are the financial costs.

+The Ivy League presidents met on Tuesday and decided to make the one-time exemption for the seniors.
+The Ivy League Student Athletic Advisory Council had asked the presidents to consider making this change.

 While the Ivies became the only Division I conference this year to cancel all winter sports, including men’s and women’s basketball, there has been no decision yet made about the spring season.
 That is expected in the coming weeks.